manwaring/serverless-plugin-test-helper/README.md

 # Serverless testing best practices

 Due to tight coupling with managed services and the difficulty in mocking those same services locally, end-to-end testing is incredibly important for deploying and running serverless applications with confidence.
-I believe that a good serverless deployment pipeline setup should include the following steps, in order\*:
+I believe that a good serverless deployment pipeline setup should include the following steps, in order:

-For checkins/merges to master branch:
+## For checkins/merges to master branch\*:

 1. Install project and dependencies
 1. Run unit tests